Call Us

 Dealing with sudden and unexplained anxiety can be challenging.
 You could try using a few of these simple but effective strategies for calming anxiety:

-• Relaxation techniques: activities like meditation, Tai Chi, or progressive muscle relaxation can help in reducing anxiety.
+• Relaxation techniques: activities like meditation, Tai Chi, or progressive muscle relaxation can help to reduce anxiety

 While there are some steps you can take yourself to reduce the severity of your anxiety symptoms, if they persist and are severely affecting your life, then it might be time to seek professional help from a provider of mental health treatment such as Priory.